Australian Taekwondo

 Australian Taekwondo, also known as AUS TKD, is the governing body for the sport of taekwondo in Australia.

 History

 Taekwondo Australia (TA) and Sports Taekwondo Australia (STA) were once two separate organisations for taekwondo in Australia.
 In 2013 the two bodies signed an agreement which culminated in a merger in 2014.
 The new board had an equal number of members from each organisation, with an independent chairperson.

 In 2022, Australian Taekwondo announced the opening of a new "high performance hub" for elite taekwondo athletes in Melbourne, co-funded by the Australian Institute of Sport.

 Structure

 Sports Taekwondo Australia is affiliated to the Oceania Taekwondo Union and World Taekwondo and is recognised by the Australian Olympic Committee.

+Taekwondo Australia is a full member sport of the Combat Institute of Australia (CombatAUS).

 Functions

 Australian Taekwondo stages the Taekwondo National Championships.
 The 2023 event is due to be staged in Brisbane.